broadinstitute/cromwell/docs/Imports.md

 Cromwell implements imports in both [run](CommandLine) and [server](api/POST_api_workflows_version) mode.
-Imported files can be provided when submitting the workflow or referenced via `http` or `https`.
+You can either include imported files when submitting the workflow, or reference them via `http` or `https`.

-In order to provide your own files, Cromwell lets you supply a zip file that should contain all required dependencies.
+To include your own files, supply a .zip file that contains all required dependencies.
-The directory structure of the zip file should match the import paths in the workflow source.
+The directory structure of the .zip file should match the import paths in the workflow source.

-For example, in WDL:
+Here's an example workflow in WDL:

 _workflow.wdl_
 ```wdl